QuothTheRaven42/Markov-Poetry-Generator/README.md

 ## Features

-- Generates poetry from a text corpus of prose lines
+- Generates poetry from a text corpus of sentences
 - Builds overlapping 4-word sequences from the corpus
 - Lets the user choose the starting word for each generated line
 - Supports building a poem incrementally, one line at a time